ORGANIC CHEMISTRY 2

 ii.
 Stability of intermediate carbonium ion.

-From the above shown mesomerism it can be seen that despite the fact that carboxylic group (-COOH) deactivate the whole benzene ring ortho and para positions are more effected and hence meta carbon somehow become pereferd position for incoming eletrophile.
+From the above shown mesomerism it can be seen that despite the fact that carboxylic group (-COOH) deactivates the whole benzene ring, ortho and para positions are more affected and hence meta carbon somehow becomes preferred position for incoming electrophile.

 II.
 STABILITY OF INTERMEDIATE CARBONIUM ION